-Public service is in Vaughn’s DNA—after all, for the past 20 years, Vaughn’s father has served as the either a judge or the mayor of that small Alabama town where Vaughn was born.
-So from an early age, Vaughn has had a deep commitment to working on behalf of others.
-This same commitment is what led him to law school, what inspired him to work for President Obama in the White House Domestic Policy Council, and what drives his current work as an attorney at one of Washington, DC’s leading law firms, where he not only helps paying clients navigate difficult legal challenges, but also maintains an active pro bono practice representing refugees.
+From an early age, Vaughn has had a deep commitment to working on behalf of others.
+This same commitment is what led Vaughn to law school, inspired him to work for President Obama in the White House Domestic Policy Council, and drove his work as an attorney, where he represented tenants and refugees pro bono.